SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/framework/error_actions.md

 ## Turning custom error pages on or off

-The default Assembly Line configuration turns on a custom error handling page.
+The default Assembly Line configuration turns on a custom error handling page as of version `2.20.0`.

 If you would like to turn the custom error page off, you can disable it like
 this: